ornl-sava/nv/paper/UseCase.md

 arbitrary code, an incorrectly configured Windows file sharing software, weak secure shell (SSH) keys and a Samba server that is vulnerable to buffer overflow attacks.

+**Screen shot of group level (criticality) should go around here.**

-While in the criticality visualization mode the administrators attention is drawn to the very large LAPP server section.
+While in the criticality visualization mode the administrators attention is drawn to the very large LAPP server node.
 The size is an indication of the importance of the situation based on the number of security holes discovered, the severity of the security holes discovered and the assigned criticality of the machines in the group.
-When the administrator zooms into the LAPP server section of the treemap he sees that all five of the machines seem to be equally at risk.
+When the administrator zooms into the LAPP server node of the treemap he sees that all five of the machines seem to be equally at risk.
 In this situation the LAPP servers all have the same weak root password security hole.
 The system administrator will also find that the Wordpress servers suffer from the same weak password vulnerability as the LAPP servers.

+**Screenshot of zoomed in tree map can go here.**

-When the administrator zooms back out to the group view and switches the visualization to severity mode the workstations' section grows, bringing it into greater prominence.
-When the administrator zooms into the workstation group he can see that two IP addresses have much larger and darker sections than any of the other workstations.
+When the administrator zooms back out to the group view and switches the visualization to severity mode the workstations' node grows, bringing it into greater prominence.
+When the administrator zooms into the workstation group he can see that two IP addresses have much larger and darker node than any of the other workstations.
 If he zooms into one of these IP addresses he sees that the most severe of the vulnerabilities are associated with ports 445 and 80.
 After further examination the administrator can see that the workstation is running a poorly configured Apache